The Danish climate initiative up to 2020

 The Danish climate initiative up to 2030

-The 2030 framework contains a binding 40% reduction target for greenhouse gas emissions within the EU by 2030, compared to 1990 base levels.
+The 2030 framework, therefore, now contains a binding reduction target for greenhouse gas emissions of at least 55 percent by 2030, compared to 1990 base levels.
+The target has been made legally binding through the adoption of the European Climate Law.

 The government's 2050 target

-The government's ambition is that by 2050 Denmark will be a net-zero emission society, meaning that we absorb at least as much greenhouse gas as we emit.
+It is the government's ambition that Denmark will be a net-zero emission society by 2050, meaning that we absorb at least as much greenhouse gas as we emit.

 To fulfill the policy objectives sustainable transitions of energy supply and the transport sector are necessary and must be based on renewable energy sources, such as wind, solar energy, biofuels and thermal energy.
 A reduction of the consumption of fossil fuels in the energy supply for electricity, heating, industrial processing and transport is contingent upon considerable reductions in greenhouse gas emissions.

-The government's ambition is an important contribution to fulfil the EU’s target of reducing greenhouse gas emissions by 80-95 % by 2050, compared to 1990 base levels.
+The government's ambition is an important contribution to fulfil the EU’s target of becoming climate neutral by 2050 at the latest, compared to 1990 base levels.
 The transition to renewable energy systems and increasing global demand for green technologies will contribute to economic growth, job creation and further strengthening of the leadership position of Danish companies in the fields of energy, climate and environmental technology.

 The Danish Law on climate

-The law on climate was passed on 11 June 2014 by a majority consisting of the Social Democratic Party, Radikale Venstre (the Danish Social-Liberal Party), Socialistisk Folkeparti (the Danish Socialist People's Party), Enhedslisten (the Unity List) and Konservativt Folkeparti (the Conservative People's Party).
+The law on climate was passed on 18 June 2020 by a majority consisting of the Social Democratic Party, Venstre (the Danish Liberal Party), Dansk Folkeparti (The Danish People’s Party), Radikale Venstre (the Danish Social-Liberal Party), Socialistisk Folkeparti (the Danish Socialist People's Party), Enhedslisten (the Unity List), Konservativt Folkeparti (the Conservative People's Party) and Alternativet (the Alternative).

-The law on climate establishes a strategic framework for Denmark's climate policy to transition Denmark to a low-emission society by 2050.
+The law on climate establishes a strategic framework for Denmark's climate policy to be able to reduce greenhouse gas emissions by 70% by 2030.
 Denmark’s climate policy aims for a resource efficient society with a renewable based energy supply and significantly reduced greenhouse gas emissions from all sectors.
+Furthermore, the law on climate establishes a strategic framework for Denmark to reach the goal of climate neutrality by 2050 as proposed in the the European Green Deal.